-Protesters call for the firing of Florissant police officer who hit unarmed man with patrol car
+Protesters, clergy call for the firing of Florissant police officer who hit unarmed man with patrol car

 FLORISSANT, Mo.
-(KMOV.com) -- Protesters gathered around the Florissant Police Department Sunday night demanding a detective be fired after he hit a man with his car earlier in the week in an attempted arrest.
+(KMOV.com) -- Protesters gathered around the Florissant Police Department Sunday night demanding a detective be fired after video appeared to show he hit a man with his car earlier in the week in an attempted arrest.

-People all around St. Louis have been protesting for a week now calling for racial justice in policing and protesting police brutality after the death of George Floyd.
-But a new frustration hit St. Louisans on Sunday after a video surfaced the day before showing a Florissant police officer drive his unmarked patrol car into a man running away from him.
+People all around St. Louis have been protesting for a week calling for racial justice in policing and protesting police brutality after the death of George Floyd.
+But a new frustration hit St. Louisans over the weekend after a video surfaced showing a Florissant police officer drive his unmarked patrol car into a man running away from him.

 [WATCH: Florissant police officer suspended after video show him hitting man with unmarked patrol car]